yaels818/TraffiCode/README.md

 --------------------------
 ## How to get the game:

-1. Download the code from this repository to your computer
+1. Download the code from this repository to your computer (click on the green ``` Code ``` button at the top of this page, then download as ZIP)
 2. Extract the files
 3. Double click on ``` main.exe ```